 * View the Jörg Ratgeb wall paintings in the Karmeliter Cloister, which are open weekdays from 10:00-17:00, Weekends open at 11:00.
 Always free.
 Located on Bethmannstrasse, right around the corner from the Römer and next to the Archeology Museum.
 Recommend renting one of the audio guides for detailed info.

-* Go swimming at one of the outdoor or indoor pools in Frankfurt, like Rebstock Bad, Panorama Bad, or the Taunus Therme at the Nordwest Zentrum Mall.
-(Only 200 people are allowed in at a time until 10 April.)
+* Go swimming at one of the outdoor or indoor pools in Frankfurt, like Rebstock Bad, Panorama Bad, or the Taunus Therme at the Nordwest Zentrum Mall. (space may be limeted)

 * Stroll through the Klein Markt Halle.
-Buy a tasty sausage, some Belgian chocolates, a vegan salad, some Green Saucee, or a yummy pastery and get some great fruit and veggie photos.
+Buy a tasty sausage, some Belgian chocolates, a vegan salad, some Green Sauce, or a yummy pastry and get some great fruit and veggie photos.

 * The Kaiserdom, Liebfrauen Church and the Alte Nikolai are always open (Mass is at 12:30 weekdays in the Kaiserdom)